Take a sneak peek at the new NIST.gov and let us know what you think!

 Manufacturing the Future: The next era of global growth and innovation

-Category: Current State of MFG, Innovation, Global Competitiveness, Education & Workforce, Best Practices, Supply Chain
+Categories: Current State of Manufacturing, Innovation, Global Competitiveness, Education and Workforce, Best Practices, Supply Chain

 Manufacturing the future: The next era of global growth and innovation, a major report from the McKinsey Global Institute, presents a clear view of how manufacturing contributes to the global economy today and how it will probably evolve over the coming decade.
 Findings in the report include: manufacturing's changing role, manufacturing is not monolithic, and the new dynamic phase of manufacturing.

 International Benchmarking of Countries’ Policies and Programs Supporting SME Manufacturers